Healthy Homes Assessment Camborne

 What We Do

-As building inspectors we take on all components that come with professional home Inspections.
-We are here to ensure you make the right choice when it comes to purchasing your next property.
+As building inspectors, we handle all issues of professional home Inspections.
+We are here to make sure that you make the correct choice when it comes to buying your next home.

-We take your investment seriously We will conduct comprehensive examinations to make sure you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the exciting aspects of purchasing or owning your own home.
+We consider your investment to be a serious one We will conduct comprehensive examinations to ensure that you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the enjoyable aspects of owning or purchasing a home.

-We specialise in a variety of solutions to ensure that you are fully informed of the condition of any property you could be thinking of buying or selling in addition to other solutions.
+We specialise in a range of solutions to make sure you are completely informed about the condition of any property you may be thinking of buying or selling in addition to other solutions.

-We do not just cooperate with you, we also collaborate with a number of big clients like the local authorities, banks, and insurance companies.
-Evidently they enjoy our peace of mind provided, due to the details that we offer in our reports of building inspections.
+We not only work with you but we also have big clients like local councils, banks, and insurance companies.
+They clearly appreciate this peace of mind provided, by the data contained provided in our building inspection reports.

-With our systematic method of conducting your home inspection as well as the latest technology in software including digital photos imbedded into your Report, you are able to actually see any issues identified.
-Through our comprehensive report, it is no wonder that we get so many clients recommending our service to family and friends.
+Our systematic approach to inspecting your property and the latest software technology with digital photos embedded into your report, you are able to actually see any problems that might be found.
+Because of our comprehensive report, it’s easy to understand why we have so many clients who recommend our service to family members and friends.

 Get in Touch - Get Peace of Mind